TwilioDevEd/twilio_sendgrid_101/README.md

 ## Workshop outline

 This outline provides abbreviated steps to help you follow along with the workshop.
-You can use this outline and the app in the [App](App) directory to replicate the workshop on your own.
+You can use this outline and the app in the [5K9](5K9) directory to replicate the workshop on your own.

 ### Prerequisites and setup